alanng10/class-lang/Docue/Article/Sande/a.md

 Param var is get and set as any other local var.
 The call results a ref.

-Maide state can have execute that has NullOperate.
-NullOperate has syntax that is "null" word.
-NullOperate results ref, same as other Operate.
 Null has ref value that is zero.

 Maide that ends without return execute, results null.